What WorkSafe will pay for

 - electric scooters

 Repairs and replacement

-The Agent can pay the reasonable costs of repairs and replacement arising from normal wear and tear, to Agent paid equipment or modifications where the equipment is adaptive or disability-specific (for example wheelchairs, commodes, electric scooters).
+The Agent can pay the reasonable costs of repairs and replacement to equipment purchased directly by the WorkSafe equipment purchasing team or the WorkSafe Agent arising from normal wear and tear.
+The Agent can fund modifications to equipment where the equipment is adaptive or disability-specific (for example wheelchairs, commodes, electric scooters).

 It is expected that equipment either partially or entirely paid for by WorkSafe is used in a responsible manner consistent with its intended use.
 Equipment should be maintained appropriately, stored responsibly and in no way wilfully damaged.

 Workers should take out an appropriate level of insurance at their own cost.